 The History Department offers several degree options for graduate historical study.

-To Apply, prospective students must complete and submit an online GRADMIT application for their degree of choice.
+To apply, prospective students must complete and submit an online application.

 Applications to the PhD program must include three letters of recommendation, a sample of written work, a statement of purpose, the aptitude portion of the GRE, a current CV, and transcripts from all colleges and universities attended.